Asian Pacific American Systemwide Alliance (APASA)

 • Including educational resources about anti-Blackness and/or anti-racism in all of our newsletters

-• Hosting workshops and trainings on (but not limited to) anti-Blackness, anti-racism, power & privilege, inclusive language in collaboration with organizations on and off campus wherever possible
+• Hosting workshops and trainings on (but not limited to) anti-Blackness, anti-racism, power & privilege, and inclusive language in collaboration with organizations on and off campus wherever possible

 • Hosting events for the APASA community by engaging members on different topics on anti-Blackness and anti-racism as well as historical grounding in AAPI history and how it was and is shaped by white supremacy, colonialism, settler colonialism, and imperialism